-Continue to focus on safety in its project development process by doing the following to strengthen safety planning: utilize Road Safety Audits (RSAs) - both motorized and non-motorized - to identify safety issues and potential improvements; provide a summary of past safety projects along with before and after crash data to help illustrate what countermeasures are working and ones that are not (which may also help in developing strategies to achieve Performance Measure 1 (PM1) goals); and consider adding discussion to the RTP on any specific strategies as to how PM1 goals are to be achieved.
+Continue to focus on safety in its project development process to identify safety issues and potential improvements; provide a summary of past safety projects along with before and after crash data to help illustrate what countermeasures are working and ones that are not; and consider adding discussion to the RTP on any specific strategies as to how PM1 goals are to be achieved.

-- (7) Integrating Freight into the Planning Process Collaborate with the central PA MPOs to complete the third session of the truck parking roundtable to develop a truck parking action plan for Central PA. - (8) Environmental Mitigation/Planning Environmental Linkage Consider expanding the mitigation sites mapping tool to also include endangered species, and/or historic structure sites, in addition to wetland/stream areas, to provide a more comprehensive analysis for the region. - (9) Congestion Management Process/Management and Operations Pursue a regional Congestion Management Plan (CMP) with support from PennDOT Central Office, PennDOT District 8-0, and regional TMAs.
+(7) Integrating Freight into the Planning Process

+Collaborate with the central PA MPOs to complete the third session of the truck parking roundtable to develop a truck parking action plan for Central PA.

+(8) Environmental Mitigation/Planning Environmental Linkage

+Consider expanding the mitigation sites mapping tool to also include endangered species, and/or historic structure sites, in addition to wetland/stream areas, to provide a more comprehensive analysis for the region.

+(9) Congestion Management Process/Management and Operations

+A regional Congestion Management Plan (CMP) with support from PennDOT Central Office, PennDOT District 8-0, and regional TMAs was initiated in July 2024.
 FHWA grant funding should be considered for operational and ITS improvements to improve regional congested corridors.